Share this article to help us raise mental health awareness 🙂

 My general impression of Dr. McPherson is that he is a passionate pursuer of environmental truth regarding the ecological/biological status of our only life support system (the planet we all inhabit).
 He is also passionate about communicating ecological/biological truth to the best of his ability, which by all accounts seems to be higher than most others, although by his own admission remains imperfect and incomplete.
 Regardless, the confidence he exudes while making his arguments and “predictions” about the tenuousness of the human-life support system strikes me all at once as intriguing, startling, and slightly intimidating.
 In other words, he comes across as a person who thoroughly knows his stuff and has nothing in common with others in the world who may promote environmental fanaticism or misinformed/misguided fatalism.

-I HOSTED SIX ADDITIONAL INTERVIEWS WITH DR. MCPHERSON THAT CAN BE FOUND HERE
+I HOSTED SEVEN ADDITIONAL INTERVIEWS WITH DR. MCPHERSON THAT CAN BE FOUND HERE

 Having described the message and this particular messenger of near-term extinction, as well as considering the validity of the message and messenger, I believe it makes perfect sense that anyone listening could easily become anxious and/or fearful.
 When a legitimate academic/scientist/researcher/educator comes along with such a profoundly frank message about unstoppable global warming ending in the extinction of all humans in the not-too-distant future, it’s as though you are being handed a death sentence or being informed of terminal illness.
 Inevitable questions then arise, such as “how do I face this apparent truth?”, or, “how do I think about this issue without becoming paralyzed with fear?”